cdapio/hydrator-plugins/transform-plugins/docs/Normalize-transform.md

     | R45764646  | SKU-567757543532	| 14.15 	  | 06/09/2014    |
     +===========================================================+

-Map "CustomerId" column to "ID" column of output schema, and "Purchase Date" to "Date" column of output schema.
+Map "CustomerId" column to "ID" column of the output schema, and "Purchase Date" to "Date" column of the output schema.
-Normalize "Item ID", "Item Cost" columns where each column name mapped to "Attribute Type" and value mapped to "Attribute Value" columns of the output schema.
+Normalize "Item ID", "Item Cost" columns so that each column name will be mapped to "Attribute Type" column and each value will be mapped to "Attribute Value" column of the output schema.

-The plugin JSON Representation will be:
+The plugin's JSON Representation will be:

     {
         "name": "Normalize",